 - Andy said, “My 1% better this week was improving my efficiency at work.
 I had a test coming up in my lab using 3 computer programs that don’t talk to each other.
 Click, wait 6 seconds, click, click, repeat… For 2 weeks!
 I got an auto mouse clicker program (for $7) that allowed me to record a macro of my clicks, then walk away and let it run for an hour.
 Efficiency improved, and sanity restored!”

 - Lauren said, “In Oct 2020 I found out I was pregnant and began sourcing used and sometimes free items from Facebook Marketplace.
 We opened up a taxable brokerage account in our son’s name once he was born and will be putting in $100 each a month, plus whatever money he gets from family over the years.
 I applied for the Chase Sapphire Preferred with the all-time high bonus and am using those points to pay my hospital bill.
-Earlier I got a Citi card for my husband and I to fly to Uruguay so we can bring the baby to meet my husband’s family in his home country, and I met the minimum spend paying my deductible with my ob.
-Now when I feed the baby or he sleeps on me I am doing the free ChooseFI Travel Rewards course.
+Earlier I got a Citi card for my husband and me to fly to Uruguay so we can bring the baby to meet my husband’s family in his home country, and I met the minimum spend paying my deductible with my ob.
+Now when I feed the baby or he sleeps on me I am reading the Ultimate Guide to Credit Card Travel Rewards series.
 I also have been making egg breakfast wraps and freezing them for convenience and we have been working on improving our grocery store budget by sitting down together and deciding what we need.
 Thank you, you have changed the trajectory of our lives.”